 The last gallery in our Top 10 list is the Queen’s Gallery.
 This is where they hold temporary exhibitions of works from the Royal Collection.
-It’s not the largest gallery in the world and only consists of a few rooms, but the quality of artworks on display in here is usually outstanding.
+It’s not the largest gallery in the world and only consists of a few rooms, but the quality of artworks is usually outstanding.

-In the past they’ve had works by Canaletto and Leonardo De Vinci, along with collections of fine china, porcelain and Fabergé eggs.
+In the past they’ve had exhibitions about Canaletto and De Vinci, plus some fine porcelain and Fabergé eggs.

 Read Craig’s review of the Queen’s Gallery on his blog.

 |Art exhibitions in July|